 Deepening our awareness of ‘what is’ and developing tolerance for ambiguity and discomfort allows those dormant possibilities to emerge.
 Gestalt’s ‘Paradoxical Theory of Change’ suggests this is the way we identify and take lasting action.
 A meaningful response requires us to be in touch with both our reality and what draws us forward.

-Those who have spent time in the liminal moments of life recognise these are uncomfortable but fertile places where – with careful listening – it can be possible to hear the whispering of the future.
+Those who have paid attention to the threshold experiences in their lives recognise these are uncomfortable but fertile places where – with careful listening – it can be possible to hear the whispering of the future.